+Bob has a big dog called floss.

-called floss. big dog Dob has a floor. big dog called nas 0
+Bob has a big dog called floss.

 The birds that beaded branches have flown.
 The stars are seeded but not grown till the eye of the moon through curtains of cloud looks down to greet, lamplight blossoms, heads bowed in the desert of street.